Hello and welcome to my first blog post in which I will be documenting my journey through a short project prototyping an RFID reader!

 Button_Init takes the ISR as an argument to initialize it while xTaskCreate initializes pollingTask and buttonTask.

 (Because of the simplicity of this project, I'm pretty sure the RTOS functionality is technically not necessary.
-I decided to keep using it because I wanted to get some exposure though.)
+I decided to keep using it to get some exposure.)

-pollingTask loops infinately, calling either Reader_PollTag or Reader_SaveTag based on whether the saveTag flag is set or not.
+pollingTask loops infinitely, calling either Reader_PollTag or Reader_SaveTag based on whether the saveTag flag is set or not.
+Not that while the PN532 is polling for a tag, the task is blocked and will not be running.

 void pollingTask(void *arg) {